ANC gets ‘overwhelming mandate’ from South African voters

 “People died for this right.
 They must not waste it,” said Nobel peace laureate Desmond Tutu, a liberation struggle veteran who has openly said he will not vote for the ANC this time.

-Pansy Tlakula, chairperson of the Independent Election Commission, said a number of complaints had been lodged and were being investigated.
+Pansy Tlakula, chairperson of the Independent Election Commission, said a number of complaints were being investigated.

 But, she added, “we believe the credibility of the election has not been affected.”